April 18, 2025

 Use incentive dollars in a targeted way by rewarding one-time activities

-As research indicates, incentives can produce positive results for activities that require a simple or one-time effort, so employers may consider reserving their incentives budget to reward participation in single activities like a health assessment and/or biometric screening.12 Business Group data indicate that these two activities are the most heavily rewarded by large employers.
-Encouraging these screenings may prove to be critical in identifying risk factors and changing employee behaviors; one study found that 39.5% of employees who participated in a worksite biometric screening clinic were not aware of at least one of their cardiovascular disease risk factors, and knowledge of one’s risk is a prerequisite for change.13 Data from biometric screenings can also inform decisions about an employer’s future health and well-being strategy.
+As research indicates, incentives can produce positive results for activities that require a simple or one-time effort, so employers may consider reserving their incentives budget to reward participation in single activities like a health assessment and/or biometric screening.13 Business Group data indicates that these two activities continue to be the most heavily rewarded by surveyed employers.1 Encouraging these screenings may prove to be critical in identifying risk factors and changing employee behaviors; one systematic review highlights how regular screenings for risk factors can help prevent diabetes.14 Data from biometric screenings can also inform decisions about an employer’s future health and well-being strategy.

 Introduce variety to your incentive delivery system

-Incentives can be paid out in a variety of ways, including gift cards, cash rewards, health plan premium reductions, points to be redeemed in a well-being marketplace and/or funding for HSAs and HRAs.
-Business Group on Health data shows that the most common incentive delivery vehicles are premium discounts (offered by 51% of large employers) and HSA/HRA funding (offered by 44% of large employers).
-Some research indicates that incentives tied to reducing out-of-pocket employee health care spend may be more motivating than cash incentives, and HSA funding has specifically been found to be motivating given the individual ownership and portability of the account.
-This may prove to be a useful lever for employers looking to revitalize their incentive strategy, since among employers offering a consumer-driven health plan, the median enrollment is 50%.4
+Incentives can be paid out in a variety of ways, including gift cards, cash rewards, health plan contribution reductions, points to be redeemed in a well-being marketplace and/or funding for HSAs and health reimbursement accounts (HRAs).
+Data from Business Group shows that the most common incentive delivery vehicles in 2024 are gift cards/other cash equivalents (offered by 47% of surveyed employers) and health plan contribution reductions (offered by 39% of employers).1 Some research indicates that incentives tied to reducing out-of-pocket employee health care spend may be more motivating than cash incentives, and HSA funding has specifically been found to be motivating given the individual ownership and portability of the account.
+This may prove to be a useful lever for employers looking to revitalize their incentive strategy, since among employers offering a high-deductible health plan (HDHP), the median enrollment is 45%.15

 In addition to how incentives are paid, employers have options for how and when to provide incentives:

-• Another Business Group employer tiers its incentives to integrate a variety of financial and non-monetary rewards.
+- Another Business Group employer tiers its incentives to integrate a variety of financial and non-monetary rewards.
 Employees who reach tier one earn a $500 premium discount for the following year.
-Upon reaching tiers two and three, employees can earn HSA or FSA funding.
+Upon reaching tiers two and three, employees can earn HSA or flexible spending accounts (FSA) funding.
 The fourth and final tier doesn’t offer financial benefits but offers a marketplace with company swag.

 Target’s Inclusive Incentive Strategy for a Stratified Workforce